NikoBK/NikoBK.github.io/README.md

 `--livereload` allows you to just refresh the site on every save (just like html normally)\
 Stop the jekyll server with ctrl+c interrupt.

+### Setting up the bundle install path
+Use the following command to set up a local environment for bundle to install gems to:
+`bundle config set --local path 'vendor/bundle'`

+Then run
+`bundle install`